Global Studies - A2001

 Jobs with a Global Studies degree?

-Our graduates are highly competitive in the workforce and have gone on to pursue a range of careers including positions within politics and government, international development, human rights and the environmental sector, health and community services, retail, banking & financial services, and media and communications.
+Our graduates are highly competitive in the workforce and have gone on to pursue a range of careers including positions within politics and government, international development, human rights and the environmental sector, health and community services, retail, banking and financial services, and media and communications.

 The Monash Bachelor of Global Studies prepares you for the careers of the future.
 Our graduates are securing newly emerging jobs like ‘Ethical Sourcing Officer’ and ‘Global Content Curator’.
 Find out more about potential careers in government, business, not-for-profit, and communication from our Bachelor of Global Studies graduates.